kgbercan/swift-tutorial/GettingStarted.md

 print("Hello, world")
 ```

-You can type this into Playground and see the result on the sidebar.
+You can type the print statement into Playground and see the result on the sidebar.
+If your Debug area is open, the program will run automatically (if not, simply press the little triangle button at the top of the console/debug area to run it) and you should see the string printed in the console.

 Or, you can write it as a project.
-If you selected a single view application, look for _____ and replace it with the code above.
+If you selected a single view application, go into the AppDelegate.swift file as instructed above, and find the first function--it's called "application."
+Inside application, just write the print statement.
+Press command-s on your keyboard to save your change and press the play button in the top left corner of the Xcode window.
+Give it about 15 seconds; the simmulator will open a blank app and then the console in the Xcode window will show "Hello, world."
+You can quit the simulator to stop running the app.

 # Sources